openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ```

 * If a DNS name (regular or wildcard) matches a `DNSNameResolver` CR, then the corresponding resolved name field in the `.status` will be updated.
-* If the corresponding `resolutionFailures` field has reached a threshold value (say 5), then the details of the DNS name will be removed from the
+* If the corresponding `resolutionFailures` field has reached a threshold value of 5, then the details of the DNS name will be removed from the
 `.status` of the `DNSNameResolver` CR.
-* Otherwise, the `ttl` field will be set to the minimum TTL value (say 5 seconds) and the `lastLookupTime` time will be set to the current time.
-The
+* Otherwise, the `ttlSeconds` field will be set to the minimum TTL value of 5 seconds and the `lastLookupTime` time will be set to the current time
-`resolutionFailures` will be incremented by one.
-Additionally, the `Degraded` condition of the DNS name will be set to `true` along with the failure reason
+for each IP address whose next lookup time matches the current time.
+The `resolutionFailures` will be incremented by one.
+Additionally, the `Degraded`
-and message.
+condition of the DNS name will be set to `true` along with the failure reason and message.

 #### Workflow of OVN-K master(s)